tomfa/mdmaker/README.md

 # md-export

 [md-export](https://github.com/tomfa/md-maker) can convert content between formats.
-It comes with parsers and templates for converting Wordpress XML to Markdown or HTML, but you can also specify your own.
+It comes with parsersand template for converting Wordpress XML to Markdown but you can easily specify your own.

 ## Installation